DabzillaNation/Audio-To-Vibrations/README.md

 The visualizer just lets you see the audio waveform and you can edit various settings in realtime from the control panel.

+Open initface and start the server to communicate with your device.

 # Added Features:
 - More seamless connection, continuously rescans for initface on connection loss
 - Control Panel